CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 **Möxali** is a [[Xiri]]-[[Low Alöbi]] mixed language which emerged in bilingual communities of [[Xiyeru]] in [[T'ugü]] following the [[Exodus period#The Great Departure (c.
 660 - 700/701 AGS)|Xiyeru exodus]].
 It was the primary language of the [[Lavondu]] people of [[T'ugü]], and a lingua franca throughout surrounding coastal regions of [[Fountainhead]], particularly those connected to [[T'ugü]] by maritime trade.
-# Early evolution
-## Pre-Möxali
 # Phonology
-Möxali was most commonly spoken as a second language, by many peoples over a wide area throughout its long history, so there is much variation in the phonology.
+Möxali was most commonly spoken as a second language by many peoples over a wide area throughout its long history, so there is much variation in the phonology.
 There are, however, some patterns and general tendencies common to all speakers or particular subgroups.
 In order to view Möxali as a whole, its phonology is discussed here using the romanisation of its core phonemic inventory, which is common to almost all varieties of the language.
 Each phoneme can be understood as representing a diaphoneme, an abstracted phonological unit with an analogous phoneme in each variety of Möxali, which may have different phonetic realisations depending on the dialect or historical stage.
 Particular phonetic varieties are also given in square brackets where relevant.
 ## Consonants
 |  | - | Labial | Alveolar | Postalveolar / Palatal | Dorsal | Glottal |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- |